gbenroscience/ParserNG/parser-ng-sql/README.md

 ```

 `NullPolicy.PROPAGATE` (the default) produces a computed value everywhere
-the inputs allow one, and `null` only where an input actually was —
+the inputs allow one, and `null` only where an input actually was;
 standard, predictable null propagation through arithmetic.
 Unlike
 `withBackend`, changing the null policy never requires recompilation.